Gvald/Sublist3r/README.md

--t            | --threads     | Number of threads to use for subbrute bruteforce -e            | --engines     | Specify a comma-separated list of search engines -o            | --output      | Save the results to text file -h            | --help        | show the help message and exit
+-t            | --threads     | Number of threads to use for subbrute bruteforce -e            | --engines     | Specify a comma-separated list of search engines -o            | --output      | Save the results to text file -f            | --format      | Specify format to save (txt or csv), default is csv -F            | --fields      | For csv file, specify fields to save (subdomain,ip,ports), default is all -i            | --findip      | Find IP address of each subdomain, using socket.gethostbyname -h            | --help        | show the help message and exit

 ### Examples